ottoweiss/pdf-to-audiobook/README.md

-(If anyone would like to build it out, like add gpt4o as possible cleaner, or fix anything feel free to contribute and submit pull requests)
+*If anyone would like to build it out—like adding more cleaning configurations or fixing anything—feel free to contribute and submit pull requests.*

-Download or upload a pdf.
-Convert it into professional grade audiobook.
-Should work for book pdfs and most others, but some weird formatting may require you to change cleaning prompt.
+A simple PDF conversion to a professional-grade audiobook with OpenAI's text to speech models.
+Should work for book PDFs and most others, but some PDFs with unusual formatting may require you to change the cleaning prompt (config.py).

-Made this for myself but thought I should share because have found it useful, maybe could help people with vision and reading problems.
+I made this for myself but thought I should share it because I've found it useful; maybe it could help people with vision and reading difficulties.

+## Getting Started

+### Prerequisites

-Enter openai key into config.py
+- **OpenAI API Key**: Enter your OpenAI API key into `config.py`.

-install requirements then run main.py in command line (All other directions will be shown there)

-Listen to "Letters to a Young Poet" in examples folder.
+*Can also alter cleaning prompt, see config.py*

+### Installation
+After cloning repository, navigate to root and install requirements.

+'''pip install -r requirements.txt'''

+Place desired pdf in root of folder.

+Run main.py and follow prompts:

+'''python main.py'''